 How Many Calories Do You Burn in a Cold Plunge?

-A study conducted at Maastricht University also showed that brown adipose tissue can burn 200–400 calories per day, depending on activation.
+A study conducted at Maastricht University also showed that between 200 and 400 kilocalories per day can be burned by brown adipose tissue.

 Some people also say that drinking cold water is enough.
 Your body has to heat the liquid to body temperature and therefore also consumes energy.
 This process is called thermogenesis, so you consume more calories than you expend by heating the water internally to your body temperature.
 Unfortunately, the body only consumes 30 to 35 kilocalories to heat one liter of ice water, which is roughly equivalent to one piece of sugar.
 So the real fat killer is not really taking a warm bath or drinking cold water.
-Considering the average daily intake of around 2,000 calories, this accounts for just 1.5%.
-So while it helps a little, it’s not a real fat-burning solution.
-That said, only a dip in ice-cold water really burns off a lot of calories and does so much later.
+You may consume a few extra calories, but in relation to what an adult eats per day, which is almost exactly 2,000 kcal, the 30 calories only make up around 1.5% of your daily calorie intake.
+So it’s relatively low and won’t really get you anywhere.
+In this respect, it remains to be said that only a dip in ice-cold water really burns off a lot of calories and does so much later.

 Cryotherapy: A High-Tech Alternative